 The recipe is simple enough: in a small bowl, mix 1 package of active dry yeast (about 2¼ teaspoons), 3 tablespoons potato flakes, ½ cup sugar, and 1 cup warm water.

 Cover loosely and let it ferment at room temperature for two days.

 When you’re ready to feed your Potato Flake Starter, add 3 tablespoons potato flakes, ½ cup sugar, and 1 cup warm water to your starter and mix well.
-Leave on your counter for overnight or up to 12 hours.
-Refrigerate for 5 days before making the bread.
+Leave on your counter for 8- 12 hours or overnight.
+Refrigerate for 3-5 days before making the bread.

 The Potato Flake Starter was most bubbly when I first made it, but there was definitely activity with subsequent feedings.
 It never got as active as the original Amish Friendship Bread Starter, which would spill over the edge of the mixing bowl (or bust open a Ziploc bag!) on warm days.
 The timing is also different from our classic starter, and it’s stored in the fridge most of the time, so you’ll want to pay careful attention.

-When I was ready to bake, I made a small pan of rolls and a single loaf of bread from the starter.
-You can view at that recipe here.
+When I was ready to bake, I removed one cup of the starter and made a small pan of rolls and a single loaf of bread from the starter.
+You can view that recipe here.
 There was a soft crust and a lovely, tender crumb inside–it tasted amazing!

-Stir well and remove 1 cup of the starter to bake with.
+- Remove from fridge and stir well.
+Remove 1 cup of the starter to bake with immediately.
 Give away or discard all but 1 cup of the remaining starter.

 >> Have you tried this?
 Share your best pic with us or leave a comment below and let us know how it worked for you!